nvda-es/devguides_translation/original_docs/NVDA Add-on Development Guide.md

 Here are some other methods which works with NVDA objects, all located in api.py module:

 * If you wish to obtain the foreground object (useful if you wish to look at some child object of the foreground window), use `obj = api.getForegroundObject()`.
 The name of the foreground object, usually the top-level window of an application is treated as a title by NVDA and can be obtained by pressing NVDA+T.
-* From Python Console, to see the number of child objects that an object contains (for instance, the children, or widgets of a foreground window), type `obj.childCount`.
+* From [Python Console], to see the number of child objects that an object contains (for instance, the children, or widgets of a foreground window), type `obj.childCount`.
 The value 0 means that there are no more child objects.
 * To set some object as the new focus or navigator object, use `api.setFocusObject(obj)` or `api.setNavigatorObject(obj)`.
 These do not change what Windows views as focused object, as these change what NVDA thinks is the focus and navigator object.
 * You can fetch various properties of an object by specifying obj.property where property is the attribute you wish to see (e.g. obj.value).
 Common properties include name, value, states, role, app module, window class name and so on.